NirantK/best-of-jupyter/README.md

 - Start your Jupyter server with ```supervisor``` or ```tmux``` instead of direct ```ssh``` or ```bash```.
 This works out to be more stable Jupyter server which doesn't die unexpectedly.
 It allows you to keep Jupyter logs for reference
 - Use a ssh client like MobaXterm [Personal Portable Edition](https://download.mobatek.net/10520180106182002/MobaXterm_Portable_v10.5.zip) with multiple tabbed ssh client options
 - Refer our [How to Tunnel](https://github.com/NirantK/best-of-jupyter/blob/master/TUNNELING.md) on how to tunnel to a remote Jupyter notebook

-# Better Mindset
-- **IMPORTANT**: Frequently rewrite each cell logic into functions.
-These functions can be moved to separate ```.py``` files on regular intervals.
-Your notebook run should be mainly function calls.
-    - This would prevent your notebook from becoming a giant pudding of several global variables
-- If particular cells take too long to run, add ``%%time`` cell magic as a warning + runtime logger
-- If you are on **Py3.6+**, please use f-strings! ```f"This is iteration: {iter_number}"```is much more readable than ```.format()``` syntax
-- Any code that is used in more than 3 notebooks should be moved to .py files (such as utils.py) and imported such as ```from xxx_imports import *```
-- Quite often, we frequently re-run same code cell.
-Instead, refactor that cell to a function and call that function repeatedly to prevent accidental edits
-- Use ```Pathlib``` instead of ```os.path``` wherever possible for more readable code.
-Here is a [beginner friendly tutorial](https://medium.com/@ageitgey/python-3-quick-tip-the-easy-way-to-deal-with-file-paths-on-windows-mac-and-linux-11a072b58d5f).
-If you just want to review, refer the [crisp tutorial](https://jefftriplett.com/2017/pathlib-is-wonderful/) or [official docs](https://docs.python.org/3/library/pathlib.html)

 # Debugging
 - If you see an error, you can run [```%debug```](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) in a new cell to IPython Debugger.
 Standard keyboard shortcuts such as ```c``` for continue, ```n``` for next, ```q``` for quit apply
 - Use ``import pdb; pdb.set_trace()`` to set Python Debugger checkpoint, the same way you would in PyCharm: